Biography: Austen Pinkerton

 In February 2013 his large drawing ‘Pentre Ifan’ was chosen for the Lynn Painter-Stainers Prize competition, The Mall Galleries, Central London.

 In 2011 his biography was included in the Goldmark Gallery two volume publication of artist biographies:'British Artists Since 1945' by David Buckman.
+(Curiously his (Supposedly unknown) large painting 'Hangliders' was listed by Buckman as a 'Major Work').

 In 2013 he moved with his wife Hilary to Narberth, Pembrokeshire, South-West Wales.